IBM/OSSM-federation-zap-config/README.md

 Please feel free to submit bug reports to the github "Issues" queue attached to this github repository.
 They will be responded to within 30 days.

+### Vulnerabilities

+Please feel free to submit bug reports regarding vulnerabilities to the github "Issues" queue attached to this github repository.
+Private communication of vulnerabilities is not supported.

 ### New Feature Requests

 Please feel free to submit bug reports to the github "Issues" queue attached to this github repository.
 They will be responded to within 30 days.